 Google is the world’s leading search engine.
 With over 40,000 search queries performed every minute, there’s no shortage of exposure if you’re able to get your business, website or details onto the search giant.

-There are already plenty of Google-related SEO services to use such as Google Businesses and Google Maps to help increase visibility for your company, but there’s one other service that people seem to overlook: Google Shopping.
+There are already plenty of Google-related SEO services to use such as Google+ Local and AdWords to help increase visibility for your company, but there’s one other service that people seem to overlook: Google Shopping.

 Once known as Froogle, Google Shopping is a service that allows consumers to search for products and compare them live using prices that they grab for businesses that have signed up for it.

 However, unlike Google’s regular search engine, the results on Google Shopping aren’t determined with regular SEO methods.
 Instead, businesses can choose to run campaigns and promote their products, meaning it can be exploited if you have the funds to do so.

 However, simply throwing money at a problem isn’t going to get you anywhere, and it’s important to try and provide a better service for your customers if you want them to pay attention to your Google Shopping results.

 It’s not easy, but here’s your complete guide on how to set up Google Shopping and how to make the most of your campaign.

 Without a Google Shopping account, you won’t be able to access the service itself or optimise your exposure.
 There’s a bit of set up involved and it requires some thinking, but it’s generally straightforward.

 First, make sure you’re registered Google Merchant Centre, Google Analytics and also AdWords.